IzabellaLopes/kidlit-swap/README.md

 ## Agile Methodology

-Github projects was used to manage the development process using an agile approach.
-Please see link to project board [here]()
+GitHub Projects was utilized to facilitate the development process following an agile methodology.
+You can refer to the project board through this [link](https://github.com/users/IzabellaLopes/projects/2).

-The  Epics listed above were documented within the Github project as Milestones.
-A Github Issue was created for each User Story which was then allocated to a milestone(Epic).
-Each User Story has defined acceptance criteria to make it clear when the User Story has been completed.
-The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.
+The 7 Epics mentioned earlier were documented as Milestones within the GitHub project.
+Each User Story was represented by a GitHub Issue, which was subsequently assigned to a milestone (Epic).
+Clear acceptance criteria were defined for each User Story to indicate when it is considered complete.
+Furthermore, these acceptance criteria were detailed into tasks, streamlining the execution of each User Story.

 [Back to Contents](#contents)